 Custodial Credit Risk.
 There is a risk that, in the event of a bank failure, the District's deposits may not be returned.
 The District's deposit policy requires that all deposits are covered by the Federal Depository Insurance Corporation ("FDIC") or are collateralized as required by Statutes of the State.
-As of June 30, 2020, the carrying amount of the District's bank deposits was \$1,112,393, and the respective bank balances totaled \$1,581,194.
-Of the total bank balance, \$750,000 was insured through the FDIC.
-The remaining \$1,081,194 was collateralized with pooled securities held by the financial institutions' trust departments.
-These securities are held in the name of the financial institution and not that of the District.
+As of June 30, 2024, the District's bank balances totaled \$1,141,159.
+Of the total bank balance, \$500,000 was insured through the FDIC.